saasu/api-sdk-ruby/README.md

 ## Usage

-You can access the following object types:
+You can access the following objects:
 - Saasu::Account
 - Saasu::Company
 - Saasu::Contact